Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Results and Discussion

 As shown in \tabref{} \ref{tab:algorithm-performance}, algorithm success rates decrease with increasing \gridL{} size.
-Only the MAPF and heuristic algorithms successfully solve large instances (\gridL{} size \(\geq\) 20\(\times\)20).
-It is important to note that the maximum number of targets increases proportionally with \gridL{} size.
-Notably, MAPF failures occur only when the \gridL{} size or target number exceeds computational capacity within the 10-second time limit, confirming its completeness as an algorithm - it fails only due to time constraints rather than algorithmic limitations. \tabref{} \ref{tab:algorithm-performance} also demonstrates that algorithms achieve higher success rates with goal types B and R2.
-Goal type R1, due to its more restrictive selection criteria, results in relatively lower success rates.
+Only the \brlacam{} and heuristic algorithms successfully solve large instances (\gridL{} size \(\geq\) 20\(\times\)20).
+It is important to note that the maximum number of assigned \blockL{}s increases proportionally with \gridL{} size.
+Notably, \brlacam{} failures occur only when the \gridL{} size or assigned \blockL{} number exceeds computational capacity within the 10-second time limit, confirming its completeness as an algorithm - it fails only due to time constraints rather than algorithmic limitations.
+Not reflected in the table, increasing the number of empty vertices reduces search depth, empirically improving success rates and reducing both composite cost and makespan. \tabref{} \ref{tab:algorithm-performance} also demonstrates that algorithms achieve higher success rates with goal types B and R2.
+Goal type R1, due to its more restrictive selection criteria, results in relatively lower success rates. \figref{} \ref{fig:final_cost_ratio_by_params_dodged_all_goals} visualizes the composite cost ratios across all 13,860 test instances, with each instance represented by a single dot.
+Consistent with the results in \tabref{} \ref{tab:algorithm-performance}, failure rates increase with \gridL{} size and number of assigned \blockL{}s.
+The Cost Ratios among algorithms typically range between 1 and 10 relative to the best performer.